 As more and more academic institutions offer Massive Open Online Courses (MOOCs), librarians are interested in exploring their roles in this new teaching environment.
 In discussion lists and blogs, at conferences and meetings, librarians have discussed both the challenges and the opportunities that MOOCs provide and the implications of MOOCs as they relate to intellectual property, fair use, licensing, instructional support for instructors and courses, open source content, and supporting students’ acquisition of research and information literacy skills.

 The rapid evolution in this area prevents many librarians from keeping abreast of developments on their own.
 This Discussion Group allows librarians participating in the support and provision of MOOCs to share strategies and resources and also provides an opportunity for networking that could result in collaborations.
 For librarians not yet involved in MOOCs, the Discussion Group can be a tool for keeping current on the issues.

 Displaying active committee roster as of 07/12/2020.
 Last retrieved on 07/12/2020.
 Members can log in to view full contact information for committee members.

 Discussion Groups are composed of group leaders (conveners) and are open to all members based on interest.
 Only the conveners appear on the roster.

 The Library Support for Massive Open Online Courses (MOOCs) Discussion Group was established by the ACRL Board of Directors at the 2013 ALA Annual Conference.

 Join a Discussion Group

-If you would like to join the Library Support for Massive Open Online Courses (MOOCs) Discussion Group or have any questions, suggestions, or ideas for discussion topics, please contact the convener(s) by clicking on the roster link above.
+If you would like to join the Library Support for Massive Open Online Courses (MOOCs) Discussion Group or have any questions, suggestions, or ideas for discussion topics, please contact the convener(s).